Categories of Membership

 The VPI Board reviews each application, in consultation with VPI Members.
 Additional clarifications may be requested.
 Before a decision is made, applicants may be invited to deliver a presentation to the Board and other Members.

 Becoming a VPI Member marks the beginning of a purposeful journey.
-By applying, applicants signal their dedication to continuous improvement, transparency, and sustained intention to engage with a multi-stakeholder community to strengthen their security and human rights best practices.
+By applying, organizations signal their dedication to continuous improvement, commitment to transparency, and sustained intention to engage with a multistakeholder community to strengthen their security and human rights practices.

 Frameworks for Admission